trek-view/basecamp/_posts/2021-09-10-reverse-engineering-gopro-360-file-format-part-1.md

 ## MAX2sphere

-Don't want to wait to start converting your `.360`'s.?
+Don't want to wait until the end of this series to start converting your `.360`'s?

 MAX2sphere takes 2 raw GoPro .360 frames (with GoPro EAC projection) and converts them to a more widely recognised equirectangular projection.